DasEd955/tunerdesign-gpt/README.md

 The repository is organized into four layers of increasing abstraction, each built before the layer above it depends on it.
-At the base is `foundations/`, a collection of pure-NumPy and early-PyTorch modules that implement every mathematical primitive a neural network needs: gradient descent, backpropagation through a single neuron, multi-layer backpropagation, activation functions, loss functions, normalization variants, weight initialization strategies, and diagnostic utilities for dead neurons and gradient health.
+At the base is `foundations/`, a collection of pure NumPy and early PyTorch modules that implement every mathematical primitive a neural network needs: gradient descent, backpropagation through a single neuron, multilayer backpropagation, activation functions, loss functions, normalization variants, weight initialization strategies, and diagnostic utilities for dead neurons and gradient health.
-These modules are not wrappers around library calls; they derive every operation from the underlying calculus so that the behavior of the higher-level components can be understood mechanically rather than treated as a black box.
+These modules are not wrappers around library calls; they derive every operation from the underlying calculus so that the behavior of the higher level components can be understood mechanically rather than treated as a black box.

 Above the foundations sits `data/`, which handles the full pipeline from raw text to batched training tensors.
 A character-level vocabulary builder (`vocab.py`) constructs integer-to-character and character-to-integer mappings from any input corpus.
-A byte-pair encoding tokenizer (`tokenizer.py`) implements the greedy merge algorithm used by GPT-family models to build subword vocabularies.
-An NLP preprocessing module (`nlp_preprocessing.py`) constructs padded, vocabulary-aligned datasets for sequence classification tasks.
-Utilities in `tokenizer_utils.py` implement greedy longest-match tokenization and compute fertility scores for measuring vocabulary efficiency.
-Finally, `loader.py` and `dataset.py` implement the batched data loaders that randomly sample `(input, target)` sequence pairs from a flat corpus, creating the shifted-by-one targets that autoregressive language model training requires.
+A byte-pair encoding tokenizer (`tokenizer.py`) implements the greedy merge algorithm used by GPT family models to build subword vocabularies.
+An NLP preprocessing module (`nlp_preprocessing.py`) constructs padded, vocabulary aligned datasets for sequence classification tasks.
+Utilities in `tokenizer_utils.py` implement greedy longest match tokenization and compute fertility scores for measuring vocabulary efficiency.
+Finally, `loader.py` and `dataset.py` implement the batched data loaders that randomly sample `(input, target)` sequence pairs from a flat corpus, creating the shifted by one targets that autoregressive language model training requires.

 The core of the system is `model/`, which implements every major component of the GPT architecture.
-A single attention head (`attention.py`) computes scaled dot-product attention with a causal mask. `multi_head_attention.py` runs several heads in parallel and projects their concatenated outputs. `transformer.py` composes attention and a position-wise feed-forward network inside a Pre-LN residual block, the architectural variant used by modern GPT-family models (normalization before each sub-layer rather than after, which stabilizes training). `gpt.py` stacks N of those blocks with learned token and position embeddings and a final linear projection to vocabulary logits.
+A single attention head (`attention.py`) computes scaled dot product attention with a causal mask. `multi_head_attention.py` runs several heads in parallel and projects their concatenated outputs. `transformer.py` composes attention and a position wise feed forward network inside a Pre-LN residual block, the architectural variant used by modern GPT family models (normalization before each sublayer rather than after, which stabilizes training). `gpt.py` stacks N of those blocks with learned token and position embeddings and a final linear projection to vocabulary logits.
 Three normalization variants are provided: layer normalization (`normalization.py`), RMS